 Gas Tank: Bought at a swap meat.
 It´Its an old Triumph tank.
 Changed to fit the bike.

 Handlebars: Custom made in 1” stainless steel.
 It's a copy of a 90s BMX handlebar.
 We needed to make it in a bigger scale to fit the bike.
-The classic BMX roll is a must:)
+The ic BMX roll is a must:)

 Grips: Biltwell Kung Fu Grips